panoptes/panoptes-utils/README.md

 Docker containers are available for running the `panoptes - utils` module and associated services, which also serve as the base container for all other PANOPTES related containers.

-See our[Docker documentation](https: // panoptes - utils.readthedocs.io / en / latest / docker.html) for details.
+See our [Docker documentation](https://panoptes-utils.readthedocs.io/en/latest/docker.html) for details.